-I get to know what you purchased, how much you paid, your email address, and name.
+I get to know what you purchased, how much you paid, your email address, and your name.
 Basically the essentials I need to be able to check that your order is correctly fulfilled, that you haven’t just ordered something you’ve previously purchased, and to assist me in helping you with any problems you might have.

-You’ll be added to our emailing database of customers which is held and managed by MailChimp.
+You’ll be added to our emailing database of customers which is held and managed by MailerLite.
 That information will be used to advise you of the release of updates to the products you’ve purchased, and if you’ve signed up specifically to receive emails, you’ll receive regular, ongoing emails from me too — See “If you sign up to receive email updates”, below.

-The order fulfilment emails I send to you include ‘beacons’ which are typically tiny image files, which enable me to see if an email has been opened, and I can track if you’ve downloaded your purchase — again essential for people having difficulties.
+The order fulfillment emails I send to you include ‘beacons’ which are typically tiny image files, which enable me to see if an email has been opened, and I can track if you’ve downloaded your purchase — again essential for people having difficulties.

 I do not have access to your payment details, that information is only available to whichever service you chose for your payment — either Stripe or PayPal.
 Got a question about your payment?
 Contact whichever provider you selected.

-In plain language: I only collect and keep the information I need to fulfil your order and deal with any future inquiries.
+In plain language: I only collect and keep the information I need to fulfill your order and deal with any future inquiries.
 I do not have your payment details — that’s between you and PayPal or Stripe.